-plots this folder is used to store images.
+plots this stores the resulting images.

-The below mentioned tasks should be implemented inside the framework in the directory octave by completing the stubs:
+The tasks mentioned below should be implemented inside the framework in the directory octave by completing the stubs:

 After implementing the missing parts, you can run the framework.
 To do that, change into the directory octave and launch Octave.
-To start the main loop, type 1sSLAM.
+To start the main loop, type lsSLAM.
 The script will produce a plot showing the positions of the robot and (if available) the positions of the landmarks in each iteration.
 These plots will be saved in the plots directory.